Quality music and inclusion, for Herts and north London

 The first 2 editions of our festival took a bit of a knock from Covid but we still managed to crowd-fund and deliver a fabulous online performance from Emma Smith during lock-down and launch a 54-part podcast that was one of the UK’s most popular jazz-casts.

-Our first festival: 19-22 May 2022
+First festival: 19-22 May 2022

 Shri Sriram, Dennis Rollins, National Youth Jazz Orchestra, Tim Garland, Ilario Ferrari, Sultan Stevenson, Mark Kavuma, Pete Churchill, Immy Churchill, Nikki Iles, Archipelago, Samuel Sharp, Jelly Cleaver, Emma Smith, Jo Harrop, and John Etheridge, plus 15 more grassroots & local bands.

-Our second festival: 18-21 May 2023
+Second festival: 18-21 May 2023

 Zara McFarlane, Omar, Xhosa Cole, John Altman, Emma Rawicz, Oscar Lyons, Cleveland Watkiss (The Great Jamaican Songbook), Art Themen, John Watson, Esther Bennett, and Leon Foster Thomas, plus 15 more grassroots & local bands.
 We also delivered memorable workshops for young people and a live 4-hour broadcast on Jazz FM in 2023.

-Our third festival: 12-19 May 2024
+Third festival: 12-19 May 2024

 Support